*Note:

 Mathematicians are part of an ancient tradition of searching for patterns, conjecturing, and figuring out truths based on rigorous deduction.
 Some mathematicians focus on purely theoretical problems, with no obvious or immediate applications, except to advance our understanding of mathematics, while others focus on applied mathematics, where they try to solve problems in economics, business, science, physics, or engineering.

-Water covers more than 70 percent of Earth's surface, and marine architects design vessels that allow humans and their cargo to cross through or under those waters safely and efficiently.
+Water covers more than 70 percent of Earth's surface, and marine engineers and naval architects design vessels that allow humans and their cargo to cross through or under those waters safely and efficiently.
 Some of their watercraft designs are enormous, like merchant ships, which carry huge loads of oil, cars, food, clothing, toys, and other goods, across thousands of miles of open waters.
 These ships are essential for trade between countries.
-Other vessels are smaller and more specialized, like luxury yachts or…
+Other vessels are smaller and more specialized,…

 Finio, Ben.